Coretta Scott King: The King Center

 King sued her husband's alma mater of Boston University over who would keep over 83,000 documents in December 1987 and said the documents belonged with the King archives.
 However, her husband was held to his word by the university; he had stated after receiving the Nobel Peace Prize in 1964 that his papers would be kept at the college.
 Coretta's lawyers argued that the statement was not binding and mentioned that King had not left a will at the time of his death.
 King testified that President of Boston University John R. Silber in a 1985 meeting demanded that she send the university all of her husband's documents instead of the other way around.
 King released the statement, "Dr. King wanted the south to be the repository of the bulk of his papers.
 Now that the King Center library and archives are complete and have one of the finest civil-rights collections in all the world, it is time for the papers to be returned home."

 On January 17, 1992, President George H. W. Bush laid a wreath at the tomb of her husband and met with and was greeted by King at the center.
-King praised Bush's support for the holiday, and joined hands with him at the end of a ceremony and sang "We Shall Overcome."
+King praised Bush's support for the holiday, and joined hands with him at the end of a ceremony and sang "We Shall Overcome".

-On May 6, 1993, a court rejected her claims to the papers after finding that a July 16, 1964 letter King's husband wrote to the institute had constituted a binding charitable pledge to the university and outright stating that Martin Luther King retained ownership of his papers until giving them to the university as gifts or his death.
+On May 6, 1993, a court rejected her claims to the papers after finding that a July 16, 1964 letter from Martin Luther King to the institute had constituted a binding charitable pledge to the university and outright stating that Martin Luther King retained ownership of his papers until giving them to the university as gifts or his death.
 King, however, said her husband had changed his mind about allowing Boston University to keep the papers.
 After her son Dexter took over as the president of the King Center for the second time in 1994, King was given more time to write, address issues and spend time with her parents.